kazin08/Rotator/README.md

 # Rotator
-Rotator using FPGA using Arty A7 35
+2D Rotator using FPGA Arty A7 35.